danielang2020/danielang2020.github.io/books/computer_network/cn.md

 > ![](img/42.png)

 ##### Control Plane: The SDN Approach
-> Control-plane routing functionality is seperated from the physical router - the routing devices performs forwarding only, while the remote controller computes and distributed forwarding tables.
+> Control-plane routing functionality is separated from the physical router - the routing devices performs forwarding only, while the remote controller computes and distributed forwarding tables.
 > ![](img/43.png)

 #### 4.1.2 Network Service Model